LucaLovagnini/spotifyByLanguage/README.md

 - Ensure redirect URI matches exactly

 **"Rate limit exceeded"**
-- The script handles this automatically with retries
+- For Genius, the script handles this automatically with retries and exponential backoff
-- For Genius, consider adding delays or using fewer tracks
+- For Spotify, reduce the number of fetched songs per request through `FLUSH_INTERVAL`

 **"Permission denied" for playlists**
 - Ensure your Spotify app has the correct scopes